 Here is just a sampling of some edible perennials that will grow in zone 5:

-Asparagus – It takes about 3 years to get established, but once asparagus is ready, it will produce reliably for decades.
+Asparagus – It takes about three years to get established, but once asparagus is ready, it will produce reliably for decades.

 Sorrel – One of the first things that’s ready to eat in the spring, sorrel has a biting acidic taste that’s just right when you’re craving something green.